majick/entry/README.md

 ### API

-All API endpoints expect a `Content-Type` of `application/x-www-form-urlencoded`, but the server can convert JSON to `application/x-www-form-urlencoded` if you use `/api/json/{endpoint}` instead.
+All API endpoints expect a `Content-Type` of `application/x-www-form-urlencoded` unless otherwise specified, but the server can convert JSON to `application/x-www-form-urlencoded` if you use `/api/json/{endpoint}` instead.

 - `POST /api/new`, Create a new paste, expects FormData with the fields: `Content, CustomURL, EditPassword, IsEditable, ViewPassword, ExpireOn, GroupName, GroupSubmitPassword`
 - `POST /api/edit`, Edit an existing paste, expects FormData with the fields: `OldContent, OldURL, EditPassword, Content, OldURL, NewEditPassword`